 There is a range of really lovely raku glazes.
 The ones to the left are by Amaco and are available at Blick.

 You can use most low fire glazes for raku.
 However, the glazes made especially for raku firing often have a great iridescent quality after reduction.

 To watch a video of how to raku fire pottery, check out my step-by-step video…

 Sometimes quenching is used as part of the raku firing process.
 Quenching involves removing the hot pottery from the reduction chamber after a few minutes and putting it in water.

-The thinking behind quenching is that it preserves metallic lustres on the pottery.
+The thinking behind quenching is that it preserves metallic lusters on the pottery.
 However, I don’t quench my raku.
-I have found that the lustres on my raku are nice enough.
+I have found that the lusters on my raku are nice enough.
 And I’ve heard enough accounts from experienced raku potters who state that quenching is not really necessary.